-This assumes that the Control Agent is running on host ca.example.org and runs RESTful service on port 8000.
+This assumes that the Control Agent is running on host ca.example.org and is running the RESTful service on port 8000.

-Commands Supported by Both the DHCPv4 and DHCPv6 Servers
+17.3 Commands Supported by Both the DHCPv4 and DHCPv6 Servers

-build-report
+17.3.1 build-report

 The build-report command returns on the control channel what the command line -W argument displays, i.e. the embedded content of the config.report file.
 This command does not take any parameters.